-- 1. To elect three directors of the Company, each of whom will serve until the 2013 Annual Meeting of Stockholders, or until their successors are duly elected and qualified; - 2.
-To ratify the selection of PricewaterhouseCoopers LLP to serve as the Company's independent registered public accounting firm for the Company for the fiscal year ending September 30, 2010; - 3.
-To approve an amendment to the Restated Certificate of Incorporation of the Company to increase the number of authorized shares of common stock; - 4.
-To approve an amendment to the Restated Certificate of Incorporation of the Company to remove the Company's authority to issue shares of Series A Preferred Stock; and - 5.
+- 1. To elect two directors of the Company, each of whom will serve until the 2014 Annual Meeting of Stockholders, or until their successors are duly elected and qualified; - 2.
+To ratify the selection of PricewaterhouseCoopers LLP to serve as the Company's independent registered public accounting firm for the Company for the fiscal year ending September 30, 2011; - 3.
+To approve Company authorization to issue warrants, options or rights to subscribe to, convert to, or purchase the Company's common stock in one or more offerings; and - 4.
 To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements.